Chronic Conditions

 You can thank your family tree for this one.
 Genetic predisposition plays a role in many chronic conditions.

-With that being said, genetic factors are not the major causes of chronic diseases
+But genetic factors are not the main causes of chronic diseases

 Lifestyle Choices